Case Study: Empirical Designs x Legendary Apparel Streetwear

-This week's entry gives you a behind the scenes look into our collaboration with streetwear company Legendary Apparel.
+This entry gives you a behind the scenes look into our collaboration with streetwear company Legendary Apparel.

 Legendary Apparel is a clothing brand based out of my hometown of Staten Island, New York.
 Their goal is to create streetwear with a bold meaning and a higher purpose.
 They tout, Legendary isn't just a name - its a movement.